Rattlesnake Canyon

 Hike data:

-Controlling agency: National Park Service; Carlsbad Caverns National Park; hike web site
+Controlling agency: National Park Service; Carlsbad Caverns National Park

 Elevation: